We are building the early childhood education profession of the future.

 A Bridge For Today's Early Childhood Educators

-Am I an ECE I, ECE II, or ECE III?
+Will I qualify as an ECE I, ECE II, or ECE III?

+One path over the bridge is “establishing equivalence.”
 An academic credential is evidence of knowledge and skills.
 But it’s not the only evidence.
-We develop knowledge and skills through experience.
+We develop knowledge and skills through ongoing professional development and experience.
+And there are different ways to demonstrate those competencies.

-After we go through this process, many of us will have choices to make.
-And that’s when we will need lots of flexible, individualized supports, like an extended phase-in period, and waivers.
-Because every member of the current workforce has a place in the future profession.
+As we look at our bridge, many of us will have choices to make.
+We will need individualized supports, an extended phase-in period, flexible ways to demonstrate competencies, and in some cases, waivers.
+Because every member of the current workforce can have a place in the future ECE profession.

 It will take some work to cross the bridge.
-But it will be worth it.
+And it will be worth it.

 A Supportive System For Tomorrow's Early Childhood Educators